Powertex Bister art

-If you’ve been following my series of articles on using Powertex Bister in mixed media art, you might be ready to see some in action.
-This Powertex Bister planets painting was created for the Powertex UK design team and was published in the online magazine in June.
+If you’ve been following my series of articles on using Powertex Bister in mixed media art, you might be ready to try a project.
+This Powertex Bister planets painting was created for the Powertex UK design team and was originally published in the Powertex UK magazine.
 It’s a fun example of how Bister sprays can be used to create interesting effects on a canvas.

 This Powertex galaxy canvas is a fun project to try.
 Use Bister sprays and stencils to create your own style of art or canvas.
-If Bister sprays are new for you, you may want to read this article first.
+Bister is an ink pigment available from Powertex in 7 colours.
+If Bister sprays are new to you, you may want to read this article first.
 It’s got the tips you’ll need for getting the most out of your Bister sprays.
 You can also download my free Quick Guide to Bister.

 - Blue and Ivory Powertex Fabric Hardener

 - Ready Made Bister sprays in Black, Red, Yellow and Green

-- Stiff cardboard to cut your own circular masks
+- Cardboard or heavy paper to cut your own circular masks

 Prepare your canvas and card circles

 Paint your canvas with Blue Powertex Fabric Hardener.
 If the Powertex seems too sticky, use a little water.
 While it’s drying, cut your circle masks.
-Draw around plates or lids and carefully cut out.
-Keep both parts of the card for later.
+Draw around plates or lids and carefully cut them out.
+You’ll need to keep both parts of the card for later.

-Arrange your circular masks where you want your planets.
+Arrange your circular masks where you want your planets to be.
 Darken the background with Black Bister Spray.
 Vary the amount around the canvas.
 Leave this to dry naturally.
+Do not force dry this layer.

-Swap the mask for the stencil on a planet and paint the circle with a layer of Ivory Powertex, not too thin.
+When dry, swap the mask for the stencil on a planet and paint the circle with a layer of Ivory Powertex, not too thin.
 You need the Powertex to stay wet for the next step.
 Do one planet at a time.
+If you’re not sure about these steps you can always practice on a piece of card first.